Ongoing research

 We commission research and analysis to support the Scottish Government as it develops policies on adapting to the changing climate and transitioning to net zero.

-• A call-down programme aimed at delivering responses to particular research questions via open procurement.
-Project requests are solicited in response to Scottish Government calls for ClimateXChange projects at several points in the year.
+We deliver rapid-response research projects in answer to particular research questions via open procurement.
+Project requests are shaped in response to Scottish Government evidence calls at several points in the year.

 Open research calls can be found on Invitations to quote page while examples of previous work and impact can be found on the Research and Impact case studies pages.
 Our step-by-step guide on best practice in responding to our invitations to quote for projects can be found on the page Tips for writing research proposals.